FlyteWizard/bug-free-gme/README.md

 > You can play the game entirely on keyboard, mouse, or both.

+## Play

+You can find the game available for download here: [https://flytewizard.itch.io/bug-free-gme](https://flytewizard.itch.io/bug-free-gme).

 ## Game Off 2021

 This game was created during the Game Off 2021.
 For more information, consult the following link: [https://itch.io/jam/game-off-2021](https://itch.io/jam/game-off-2021).